ljsinclair/featurebase-docs/docs/cloud/cloud-db-connect/cloud-db-connect.md

 * via the web portal
 * via REST API calls used in applications
-* via FBSQL, a command-line SQL tool you can install on a local Linux or MacOS machine
+* via fbsql, a command-line SQL tool you can install on a local Linux or MacOS machine

 ## Before you begin